 We have set up continuous knowledge sharing between our teams without coercion.

 The practice of OOUX calls for a uniform shared document containing all key product knowledge.
-Team members would usually join the project once there are clear outputs from the preceding phases and a task specification is ready for their part of the job.
-With OOUX, all project members can get onboard a lot earlier, which means they will detect inconsistencies much earlier as well.
-Those can and ought to be discussed right away and followed up with the appropriate changes to the design and documentation.
-We are all familiar with the onerous unpleasantness that ensues from errors unexpectedly discovered in a SRS that has already been agreed upon with the customer, and we know how reluctant the project team will be to make even direly necessary changes in the design.
+Team members usually join the project once there are clear outputs from the preceding phases and a task specification is ready for their part of the job.
+With OOUX, all project members can get on board a lot earlier, which means they will also detect inconsistencies much earlier.
+Those can and ought to be discussed immediately and followed up with the appropriate changes to the design and documentation.
+We are all familiar with the onerous unpleasantness that ensues from errors unexpectedly discovered in an SRS that has already been agreed upon with the customer, and we know how reluctant the project team will be to make even direly necessary changes in the design.

 This saves the customer some anxiety.
 Regular people, myself included, have no idea what the job of an SEO specialist is.
 To us, it looks like they do some magic for a month and then get paid.
 The customer is usually in no mood to waste a whole month on some obscure magic, so now we have an instrument that allows everyone to work together simultaneously, jumping off of a single document.